Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 1. Which of the following could be examples of social engineering attacks?
 Select three answers.
-	- An unfamiliar employee asking you to hold the
+	- An unfamiliar employee asking you to hold the door open to a restricted area
+	- An email urgently asking you to send money to help a friend who is stuck in a foreign country
+	- A pop-up advertisement promising a large cash reward in return for sensitive information

+2. Fill in the blank: <-----> uses